NASA’s Mars helicopter takes flight, 1st for another planet

 NASA chose a flat, relatively rock-free patch for Ingenuity’s airfield, measuring 33 feet by 33 feet (10 meters by 10 meters).
 It turned out to be less than 100 feet (30 meters) from the original landing site in Jezero Crater.
 The helicopter was released from the rover onto the airfield on April 3.
 Flight commands were sent Sunday, after controllers sent up a software correction for the rotor blade spin-up.

+“While these two iconic moments in aviation history may be separated by time and 173 million miles of space, they now will forever be linked,” NASA’s science missions chief Thomas Zurbuchen announced.

-The little chopper with a giant job attracted attention from around the world, from the moment it launched with Perseverance last July until now.
+The little chopper with a giant job attracted attention from around the world, from the moment it launched with Perseverance last July.
 Even Arnold Schwarzenegger joined in the fun, rooting for Ingenuity over the weekend via Twitter.
 “Get to the chopper!” he shouted, re-enacting a line from his 1987 sci-fi film “Predator.”

 Up to five helicopter flights are planned, each one increasingly ambitious.
-If successful, the demo could lead the way to a fleet of Martian drones in decades to come, providing aerial views, transporting packages and serving as scouts for astronauts.
-High-altitude helicopters here on Earth could also benefit — imagine choppers easily navigating the Himalayas.
+If successful, the demo could lead the way to a fleet of Martian drones in decades to come, providing aerial views, transporting packages and serving as lookouts for human crews.
+On Earth, the technology could enable helicopters to reach new heights, doing things like more easily navigating the Himalayas.

+“This gives us amazing hope for all of humanity,” Zurbuchen tweeted.
+Indeed, JPL’s mantra, “Dare Mighty Things,” was printed on a wall of the control room.

 Ingenuity’s team has until the beginning of May to complete the test flights.
 That’s because the rover needs to get on with its main mission: collecting rock samples that could hold evidence of past Martian life, for return to Earth a decade from now.